-\$106.6 million.30 This is significant, particularly as DEC never really specifies how much the GIP program will cost.31 If deferral accounting is approved, we do not know what DEC (or DEP) will spend on the GIP, and how the spending will be split among the programs.
+Breaker Replacement" is just over \$200 million; 30 the capital provided in costbenefit analyses, after removing portions that apply to South Carolina, is only \$106.6 million.31 This is significant, particularly as Duke Energy never really specifies how much the GIP program will cost.32 If deferral accounting is approved, we do not know what DEP (or DEC) will spend on the GIP, or how the spending will be split among the programs.
 This ambiguity is extremely concerning to me, and I believe it should concern the Commission as well.
-How will the Commission be able to hold DEC accountable for Oil Breaker costs, when it does not know how many Oil Breakers Duke Energy will actually replace, or how much capital it will spend to do so?
+How will the Commission be able to hold DEP accountable for Oil Breaker costs, when it does not know how many Oil Breakers Duke Energy will actually replace, or how much capital it will spend to do so?
 What governs Oil Breaker capital spending: the GIP capital budget, or the capital in the cost-benefit analysis?
 Further, changes to the mix of programs and capital within the GIP will impact GIP benefits; but if the mix changes, what is the corresponding impact to projected benefits?
 The cost caps and operating audits Witness Stephens recommends in his testimony will go a long way to improving Duke Energy GIP cost and benefit accountability in light of these ambiguities.

-- Q. PLEASE PROVIDE SUPPORT FOR YOUR ASSERTION THAT DUKE ENERGY DID NOT SUFFICIENTLY EVALUATE OPTIONS RELATED TO
+17 Q. PLEASE PROVIDE SUPPORT FOR YOUR ASSERTION THAT DUKE 18 ENERGY DID NOT SUFFICIENTLY EVALUATE OPTIONS RELATED 19 TO \$160 MILLION IN CAPITAL FOR NEW VOICE AND DATA 20 COMMUNICATIONS NETWORKS.